apache/linkis/README.md

 English | [中文](README-ZH.md)

-## Introduction
+# Introduction

- Linkis builds a layer of computation middleware between the upper-level application and the underlying engine.
-The upper-level applications can connect to the bottom layer computation and storage engine by the standard interfaces such as REST/WS/JDBC provided by Linkis to connect to MySQL/Spark/Hive/Presto/Flink, etc, and achieves the intercommunication of user resources such as unified variables, scripts, UDFs, functions and resource files.
+ Linkis builds a layer of computation middleware between the upper-level applications and the underlying engines.
+By using a series of standard interfaces such as REST/WS/JDBC provided by Linkis, the upper-level applications can easily access the underlying engines such as MySQL/Spark/Hive/Presto/Flink, etc and achieve the intercommunication of user resources like unified variables, scripts, UDFs, functions and resource files.

- As a computation middleware, it provides powerful connectivity, reuse, expansion, and management capabilities.
-And by decoupling the application layer and the engine layer, the complex network call relationship is simplified, and the overall complexity and development, operation and maintenance costs are reduced.
+As a computation middleware, Linkis provides powerful connectivity, reuse, expansion, and management capabilities.
+And by decoupling the application layer and the engine layer, it simplifies the complex network call relationship, and thus reduce the overall complexity and save the development and maintenance  costs as well.

- Since Linkis was open sourced in 2019, it has accumulated nearly **700** trial companies and **1000+** sandbox trial users, which involved in multiple industries such as the Internet, finance, and communications.
-Many companies have used them as a unified entrance for the underlying computation storage engine components of the big data platform.
+Since Linkis was open sourced in 2019, it has accumulated nearly **700** trial companies and **1000+** sandbox trial users, which involved in multiple industries, ranging from Internet, finance to communications and so on.
+Meanwhile, many companies have already used Linkis as a unified entrance for the underlying computation and storage engine components of the big data platform.

 ![linkis-intro-01](https://user-images.githubusercontent.com/11496700/84615498-c3030200-aefb-11ea-9b16-7e4058bf6026.png)